 Refer to Section 2.4 for guidance on scheduling sessions.
 If applicable, check with your District Test Coordinator to determine whether the district has more specific requirements for testing dates and times.
-Units must be administered in order, with the exception of make-up testing.
+Sections must be administered in order, with the exception of make-up testing.

-3.7 Schedule Tutorials and Practice Tests
+3.7 Schedule Tutorials

-Administering the tutorials and practice tests is an important preparation step for both administration staff and students.
-It is highly recommended that School Test Coordinators develop a plan to provide students with an opportunity to become familiar with the IAR assessment using the IAR tutorials and practice tests available online at http://il.mypearsonsupport.com.
-Tutorials familiarize students and educators with the items types, testing tools, accessibility features, accommodations, and test format and/or navigation of TestNav (CBT only) that will be used for IAR assessments.
-Practice tests provide a similar testing experience for each grade and content area.
-In addition, answer keys are available, and for the ELA/L assessments, the writing rubrics are available for each grade level.
-Practice Tests are available on http://il.mypearsonsupport.com and via an infrastructure trial in PearsonAccess^{next}.
+Administering the tutorials is an important preparation step for both administration staff and students.
+It is highly recommended that School Test Coordinators develop a plan to provide students with an opportunity to become familiar with the ISA administration using the ISA tutorials available online at http://il.mypearsonsupport.com.
+Tutorials familiarize students and educators with the item types, testing tools, accessibility features, accommodations, and test format and/or navigation of TestNav (CBT only) that will be used for the ISA.

 During the test, Test Administrators will NOT be allowed to assist students with TestNav functionality and navigation.
-Therefore, it is important that these questions be answered during tutorials and practice tests.
-Districts and schools may set their own schedules, but the tutorials and practice tests should be administered on a separate day before the IAR assessment is administered.
-Note, there may be changes in TestNav from year-to-year.
-Therefore, it is important to administer the current tutorials and practice tests each year, so that students have an opportunity to practice with any new functionality.
+Therefore, it is important that these questions be answered during tutorials.
+Districts and schools may set their own schedules, but the tutorials should be administered on a separate day before the ISA administration is administered.
+Note, there may be changes in TestNav from year-toyear.
+Therefore, it is important to administer the current tutorials each year, so that students have an opportunity to practice with any new functionality.